Academic Programs

 Students can be identified for the High Ability Program through one of the following six pathways:

-Through Performance: An outstanding score (96th percentile or higher) on a norm-referenced measure of math achievement
+By Performance: A very high score (96th percentile or higher) on a math test that compares students across the country.

-Through Performance: An outstanding score (96th percentile or higher) on a norm-referenced measure of reading and language achievement
+By Performance: A very high score (96th percentile or higher) on a reading and language test.

-Through Potential: An outstanding score (96th percentile or higher) on a norm-referenced measure of verbal reasoning.
+By Potential: A very high score (96th percentile or higher) on a test that measures verbal reasoning.

 Special Education Services